Cai-group/Onboarding/CODE_OF_CONDUCT.md

 Members of the community who violate these rules - no matter how much they have contributed to the Whitaker lab, or how specialised their skill set - will be approached by Kirstie Whitaker.
 If inappropriate behaviour persists after a discussion with Kirstie, the contributer will be asked to discontinue their participation in Whitaker lab projects.

-**To report an issue** please contact [Kirstie Whitaker](https://github.com/KirstieJane).
+**To report an issue** please contact [Liming Cai](https://github.com/KirstieJane).
 All communication will be treated as confidential.

 ### Flexible working hours